MicrosoftDocs/biztalk-docs/biztalk/core/agreement-resolution-based-on-the-context-properties-for-protocol-has-failed.md

 ---
 description: "Learn more about: Agreement Resolution based on the context properties for Protocol has failed"
-title: "Agreement Resolution based on the context properties for Protocol has failed | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Agreement Resolution based on the context properties for Protocol has failed" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 58fccd84-579c-4b5e-872b-33730d4079e8
-caps.latest.revision: 3
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Agreement Resolution based on the context properties for Protocol has failed
 ## Details